anna099/hegel/observing-self/3-phrenology.md

 *organ* of activity is just as *much* a *being* as it is a doing': that is to say, body parts like the mouth and hand are so central and essential to an individual's activity that, in a sense, what they *are* is simply what the individual *does*.
-It is 'the hand by which a person brings himself to appearance and actualizes himself', Hegel writes: 'It is the ensouled artisan of his fortune.'[^25]
+It is 'the hand by which a person brings himself to appearance and actualizes himself', Hegel writes: 'It is the ensouled artisan of his fortune.'[^25] The physiognomist can thus suggest that these features are a '*mediating middle*' between the individual's inner life (intentions) and their externalities (actions).
+Harris directly identifies this thinking with Lavater, and explains it in the following way:

+> The individual's deeds are many and various, but all are mediated, all pass
+> through hand or mouth, so hands and face and tone of voice (and the
+> handwriting) are where the simple disposition will show.
+All that the agent
+> has done, and all that she has suffered through circumstance and destiny, is
+> recorded in these organs of the will.[^26]

+An 'mediating' organ like the face is thus taken to be an outer sign of the inner, but -- just as before -- this notion of *signifiying* leads to significant problems.
+The face is 'indeed an expression', Hegel writes, 'but at the same time it is so only in the sense of a *sign*, so that the makeup of that through which it is expressed is completely indifferent to the content expressed.'[^27] Hegel is here referring to what in linguistics is known as the 'arbitrariness' of a sign: something that Ferdinand de Saussure, who wrote a century after Hegel, is often credited with.
+The arbitrariness of signs is not a Saussurean concept, or even a particularly unintuitive concept: it is simply the fact that a sign -- whether that is a word (for instance, 'squirrel') or a face -- has no *inherent* relation to that which it signifies (for instance, an actual squirrel, or an individual's inner state).
+The face renders visible the invisible, Hegel concedes, 'but without [the invisible inner] itself being intertwined with this appearance.'